-This management's discussion and analysis ("MD&A") of the financial condition and results of operations of Columbia Care Inc. ("Columbia Care", the "Company", "us", "our" or "we") is supplemental to, and should be read in conjunction with, Columbia Care's unaudited consolidated financial statements and the accompanying notes for the three and six months ended June 30, 2019 and 2018.
+This management's discussion and analysis ("MD&A") of the financial condition and results of operations of Columbia Care Inc. ("Columbia Care", the "Company", "us", "our" or "we") is supplemental to, and should be read in conjunction with, Columbia Care's unaudited consolidated financial statements and the accompanying notes for the three and nine months ended September 30, 2019 and September 29, 2018.
 Columbia Care's financial statements are prepared in accordance with International Financial Reporting Standards ("IFRS").
 Financial information presented in this MD&A is presented in thousands of United States dollars ("\$" or "US\$"), unless otherwise indicated.

-This MD&A has been prepared by reference to the MD&A disclosure requirements established under National Instrument 51-102 - Continuous Disclosure Obligations of the Canadian Securities Administrators.
+This MD&A has been prepared as of November 4, 2019 by reference to the MD&A disclosure requirements established under National Instrument 51-102 - Continuous Disclosure Obligations of the Canadian Securities Administrators.